I built three sites. All on GitHub Pages. All costing $0 to run. And I had absolutely no idea if anyone was actually using them.

 What I Actually Learned

+GitHub Pages is fast.
 Like, really fast.
 100% uptime, sub-100ms response times globally.
 For free.
 Wild.

-BETA is getting page views which feels so good.
+BETA is getting page views.
 Blog posts get read.
 People click through from littlelink.
+Not huge numbers but they’re real people, and knowing that feels good.

 Setting This Up Yourself